 Find a future in purple

-Kansas State University employees take pride in making a difference in nearly 22,000 lives at the nation's first operational land-grant university.
+Kansas State University employees take pride in making a difference in nearly 21,000 lives at the nation's first operational land-grant university.
 In fact, the Association of Public and Land-grant Universities recently designated K-State as an Innovation and Economic Prosperity University.
-As the Princeton Review's No. 4 university in the nation for quality of life, K-State also takes pride in its employees.
+As the Princeton Review's No. 1 university in the nation for quality of life, K-State also takes pride in its employees.
+K-State was ranked No. 3 in Forbes - America's Best Employers by State and we are the top employer for higher ed in the state.
 Beyond offering an unmatched sense of community and inclusiveness, K-State provides employees with a variety of benefits, including health care, retirement options, discounted event tickets and much more.

 Of course, our employees also are members of the Manhattan community, Livability.com's #16 place to live in the nation, featuring eclectic restaurants, a treasure trove of shopping and, of course, plenty of purple.

 Don't Make the World Wait.

 Benefits come in all shapes and sizes, and at Kansas State University, we recognize that one size does not fit all.
 That's why we offer something for everyone.
 Whether you're looking for stellar health care, tuition assistance or valuable retirement plans, the K-State family has you covered.
 We value our employees and their countless contributions, so we do our part to ensure they and their families feel right at home.

 In partnership with the State of Kansas, we offer health insurance benefits for you and your family's needs.
 You are able to select from a variety of medical insurance plans, including prescription, dental and vision.
 Learn more.

 Kansas State University offers two mandatory retirement plans to assist you in preparing you for your future.
 Employees may also contribute to a variety of voluntary retirement plans to supplement their retirement savings.